zalyoung/gitlab-handbook/content/handbook/security/security-operations/security-logging/_index.md

 Before starting a new project, the team is **encouraged** to define software designs through design docs.
-These design doc documents the high level implementation strategy and key design decisions with emphasis on the trade-offs that were considered during those decisions.
+These design documents highlight the high level implementation strategy and key design decisions with emphasis on the trade-offs that were considered during those decisions.

 To start discussing a new design: